oksanaIvchenko/feta-corpus/index.md

 ## Citation

-If you use this corpus, please cite:

 ## Access and use

-This website currently provides documentation and sample material from the corpus.
+This website provides documentation and sample material from the corpus.
 The license and access conditions for the full corpus will be specified later.

 ## Contact